 - Data management in a Big Data Environment

 Mike Ferguson is Managing Director of Intelligent Business Strategies.
-An independent IT analyst and consultant he specialises in BI/Analytics, big data, data management and enterprise business integration.
-He has over 33 years of experience with 25 years in BI/Analytics, 33 years in Data Management, 11 years in Smart Business and 4 years Big Data Analytics on Hadoop and NoSQL.
+An independent IT analyst and consultant he specialises in BI/Analytics, big data and data management.
+He has over 33 years of experience with 25 years in BI/Analytics, 34 years in Data Management, 11 years in Smart Business and 4 years Big Data Analytics on Hadoop and NoSQL.

-Mike works at board, senior IT and detailed technical IT levels on BI/CPM strategy, technology selection, enterprise architecture, MDM and data integration.
+Mike works at board, senior IT and detailed technical IT levels on a strategy for BI/Analytics, technology selection, enterprise architecture, data strategy, MDM and Big Data.
 He has spoken at events all over the world and written numerous articles.
 Formerly a principal and co-founder of Codd and Date Europe Limited – the inventors of the Relational Model, a Chief Architect at Teradata on the Teradata DBMS and European Managing Director of Database Associates.
-He teaches popular master classes in Big Data, New Technologies for DW and BI, Operational BI, Data Governance, Master Data Management, Data Integration.
+He teaches popular master classes in Big Data Fundamentals, Big Data, New Technologies for DW and BI, Operational BI, Data Governance, Master Data Management, Big Data Management.